Four reasons why traditional conferences are obsolete

 Are you serving up canned or live content at your Olympics?

-While talking to Judy Kucharuk on the weekly happy hour hangout this week, she mentioned that she was watching the Olympic opening ceremonies live in her home in British Columbia.
+While talking to Judy Kucharuk on the weekly #eventprofs happy hour hangout, she mentioned that she was watching the Olympic opening ceremonies live in her home in British Columbia.
 Our U.S. chatters were having no such luck.
-NBC made it hard to watch the Olympics online in the U.S.—you have to subscribe to cable-huh?-and have MSNBC and CNBC—and refused to show the opening ceremonies live, deciding to delay broadcast until “prime time” (whatever that means these days).
+NBC made it hard to watch the Olympics online in the U.S. You have to subscribe to cable-huh?-and have MSNBC and CNBC.
+NBC refused to show the opening ceremonies live, deciding to delay broadcast until “prime time” (whatever that means these days).

 Doing stuff like this annoys lots of people.
 Indeed, many technologically savvy US citizens simply found live Olympic web streams in other countries.
 Or they watched other country’s live coverage on their Roku boxes.
 Net result – loss of eyeballs on NBC.